Jacobo-DM/RageDance/README.md

 # RageDance

-RageDance is a movement practice for unwinding rage into regulation, play, and non-threatening presence.
+RageDance is a movement practice for unwinding grief, rage and pressure into regulation, play, and non-threatening presence.

 It is ecological, non-competitive, and grounded in lived field experience.